An eternal river

 Island cheese

-Queijo da ilha is a wonderful cheese that has been produced in the Azores archipelago since the 16th century.
+Queijo da Ilha is a wonderful cheese produced in the Azores archipelago since the 16th century.
 The most famous variety comes from the island of St. Jorge.
-It is hard and has a sharp, spicy taste.
+It is hard and has a sharp, spicy flavor.

-What makes queijo da ilha so unique is that it is produced with the milk of cows that roam freely on the pastures of Azores.
-Farmers spend their days following their cows in order to milk them.
-It is not unknown for cows to wander into a bookstore or a museum, perhaps looking for the famous Andy Warhol cow paintings.
-It is a privilege to taste cheese that comes from animals who are such free spirits.
+What makes queijo da Ilha so unique is that it is made from the milk of cows that roam freely across the pastures of the Azores.
+Farmers spend their days following their cows to milk them.
+It is not uncommon for cows to wander into a bookstore or a museum, perhaps looking for the famous Andy Warhol cow paintings.
+It is a privilege to taste cheese from animals who are such free spirits.